-The industry knows that it needs a stronger pipeline of talent but a series of market failures are inhibiting progress and require intervention.
-We must upskill the workforce while retaining access to the global talent that contributes to the UK's international renown and competitiveness, What we need is:
+As we emerge from Covid-19 and production levels begin to get back to where they were before the crisis, the skills shortage problem will re-emerge.
+The industry knows that it needs a stronger pipeline of talent but a series of market failures were inhibiting progress and they will need to be addressed as we move into recovery.
+We must upskill the workforce while retaining access to the global talent that contributes to the UK's international renown and competitiveness.

 Lobbying and working in practical ways with the government to: